bhstark2/latency/report.md

 round-trip basis (both directions).
 This network level delay is what we focus on in this report, because of its impact to the end user experience.

+Network latency is a core characteristic of any network path, including end user broadband connections to the Internet, paths between two servers in a Content Delivery Network, paths between two enterprise network locations, and so on.
+This paper more narrowly focus on latency as it pertains to end users, however, and so we will focus in on latency as it relates to a broadband service, because this has a significant impact on how well applications generally work over the Internet.

 The less delay that a network or application has, the more “responsive” a service will feel to an end user.
 The more delay (or lag), the worse it will feel.
 Having low delay is centrally